 It has been demonstrated that art, in all its forms, contributes to social and academic development in youth.
 According to the nonprofit research and advocacy group, Americans for the Arts, a high level of involvement in the arts is linked to improved academic performance for students, lower school drop out rates, and greater college and career readiness.
 Yet budget cuts, and an emphasis on standardized testing, are eliminating creative classes in schools across Massachusetts.
 TMC helps to fill the gap left by a decline in school arts programming.
 We support teens in their creative endeavors and affirm their voices by giving them the experience of publication for real world audiences.
 At a time of tightening education budgets, we offer our publishing and mentoring programs to teens free of charge.

 Our teen artists and writers say it best.
 They tell us that taking part in TMC’s programs helps them discover their passions, build their confidence and life skills, and find inspiration to pursue their art beyond high school.
-In evaluations, most teens rate the workshops as a highly positive experience that strengthened their confidence, social skills, and artistic and writing abilities.
+In evaluations, 95% of teens rate the workshops as a highly positive experience that strengthened their confidence, social skills, and artistic and writing abilities.